SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 Each secret needs a name that can be used in your playbooks.
 The property `secret` references the secret that is defined within your project.

+**ATTENTION!** If your job is using a secret `job.post-review` is automatically set to `true`.
+For untrusted projects, that means that your job is only called in piplines that have the `pipeline.post-review` flag set to `true`.
+In SCS context that means you may run these jobs only with the pipelines `tag` and `post`.

+If you want to run jobs on pipelines that have `post-review` set to `false`, which is default, and your job needs a secret, the secret may be defined in the zuul-config repository.

 Example:

 ```yaml